xuewuyinhe/QiMeng-PerceptOS/README.md

    ~~~
    then save the hardware information to hardware.txt in the current linux/ directory.

+   Input your workload object in target.txt .
+For details, please refer to test_commands.txt

    Run the call stack parsing script below：
    ~~~bash
    perf record -e task-clock -F 99 -g -- <your benchmark test command>